 I have had brief moments in my life when I have experienced a meditative episode.
 I spent time at a Taize workshop out of town with my sister.
 It drove her crazy.
 The workshop assisted my calmness tremendously.
 I completed the day feeling rested and at peace.
 My sister not so much.

 I joined a meditation group at church.
 We would meet once a week and spend 20 to 30 minutes in meditation.
 Sometimes it was guided, sometimes music was used, sometimes we used a singing bowl.
 After a period of time, I found that when I came into contact with this small group, my mind cleared and I was ready to practice reflection.

 I noticed that when I entered the small chapel where we joined together in meditation, my breathing slowed, my confusion calmed, my body said yes, this is the right thing to do.
 I always left the chapel feeling refreshed and calm.

 I think I learned that the place to start is where you are.
-Relax, clear your mind, stop the confusing thoughts and repeat.
+Relax, clear your mind, stop the confusing thoughts, and repeat.
 With practice, the mind and body know what to do.
-No formal training needed unless that’s where you are.
+No formal training is needed unless that’s where you are.